 Interests derived from government bonds issued by the Ministry of Finance and local government bonds approved by the State Council are exempted from PRC CIT under the PRC CIT Law.
 For coupon interest on non-government bonds, the general applicable WIT rate is 10%, subject to reduction under an applicable double tax treaty and record filing with the PRC tax authorities.
 The 10% WIT should be withheld upon payment of coupon interest.
-However, the 10% has not been withheld upon payment of coupon interest.
-However, the 10% has not been withheld upon payment of coupon interest.
+However, the 10% has not been withheld upon payment of coupon interest on non-government bonds traded on China's Inter-bank bond market ("CIBM").